PyconUK/2015.pyconuk.org/content/schedule.rst

 Notes
 -----

-* Overflows for the PythonAnywhere room are CC1.1, CC1.2 and on Sunday afternoon the Osper Room (CC1.4) will also be an overflow.
+* Overflows for the PythonAnywhere room are CC1.1, CC1.2 and during plenaries, the Osper Room (CC1.4) will also be an overflow.

-* Workshops can fill up quickly so get to the room early to avoid disappointment.
+* Workshops will fill up very quickly so get to the room very early to avoid disappointment.

 * In the case of speaker illness or similar, minor replacements may happen without notice.